khoitnm/practice-spring-grpc/README.md

 2. `sample-proto`: Declare the grpc servers in *.proto file.

-3. `sample-grpc-client`: The client application which will connect to grpc servers.
+3. `pro-01-client-simple`: The client application which will connect to grpc servers.

 4. `sample-grpc-server-01-simple`: Provides some simple gRPC endpoints